metadata toggle

 Special precautions for use

-Use of the product should be based on susceptibility testing of the bacteria isolated from the animal.
+Use of the veterinary medicinal product should be based on susceptibility testing of the bacteria isolated from the animal.
 If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of the target bacteria.
-Use of the product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to cefapirin and may decrease the effectiveness of treatment.
+Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to cefapirin and may decrease the effectiveness of treatment.
 Official, national and regional antimicrobial policies should be taken into account when the product is used.

-The efficacy of the product is only established against the pathogens mentioned in Section “Indications for use”.
+The efficacy of the veterinary medicinal product is only established against the pathogens mentioned in Section “Indications for use”.
 Consequently, serious acute mastitis (potentially fatal) due to other pathogen species, particularly Pseudomonas aeruginosa, can occur after drying off.
 Good hygiene practices should be thoroughly respected in order to reduce this risk.

 Do not use the cleaning towel if lesions are present on the teat.